 Q2 2018 Snapshot for Independent Mortgage Bankers

 Richey May Select, the next generation in peer-to-peer benchmarking for independent lenders, has published our Q2 2018 Snapshot Report.
-This report highlights a few key trends from the first quarter 2018 results of Richey May Select participants.
+This report highlights a few key trends from the second quarter 2018 results of Richey May Select participants.

 Cloud Security Trends: Are You Prepared for a Rainy Day?

 One of the more pronounced trends in technology is a rapid move to the cloud.
 However, even though companies shift their infrastructure to the cloud, they remain responsible for developing adequate cybersecurity policies and procedures.
 Are your cloud environments properly configured and secured?

 Expected Changes to 1098 Mortgage Interest Statement

 The IRS recently released the 2019 draft Form 1098 for mortgage interest reporting.
 Read our latest blog post to learn about the changes proposed for 2019 and why they are being made:

 States Step Up to Fill the Privacy Void